-The Cutera LimeLight delivers a non-invasive light treatment that can be customized for different skin tones and aging skin conditions.
+The Cutera LimeLight delivers a non-invasive IPL light treatment that can be customized for different skin tones and aging skin conditions.
 The result is an exceptionally effective skin rejuvenation treatment with minimal discomfort.
 These treatments are designed to treat redness of the skin, tiny veins, brown spots and sun damage on areas of the face, neck, and décolleté.
-One to three treatments are usually needed.

 What areas can be treated?

 The LimeLight Facial is ideal for any part of your face, neck, and decolleté with skin redness, telangiectasia (tiny veins) or brown spots.
 Light (low contrast) brown spots, which were previously difficult to resolve, respond very well to treatment.